sethherr/sinatra_oauthed_template/README.md

 1. Fork or clone this repository
 2. Update the values in [.env](.env) with [your values](#env-values)
 3. Go to the directory this is contained in the terminal
+4. `bundle install`
-4. Use `rerun rackup` to start the server
+5. Use `rerun rackup` to start the server
-5. The above command will print out something like `WEBrick::HTTPServer#start: pid=62447 port=9292`.
+6. The above command will print out something like `WEBrick::HTTPServer#start: pid=62447 port=9292`.
 Go to localhost:{that_port_number} - e.g. [http://localhost:9292](http://localhost:9292).
-6. Go there to the above url to see the app! :sparkles:
+7. Go there to the above url to see the app! :sparkles:

 ## Env Values